-1. The social worker shall inform the relative of his/her option to apply for Temporary Assistance for Needy Families (TANF) or foster care maintenance payments.
-The TANF
+1. The social worker shall inform the relative of their option to apply for Temporary Assistance for Needy Families (TANF) or foster care maintenance payments.
+The TANF benefits may be

-- benefits may be greater or less than the foster care payments, depending on the child's age, any special needs, and the number in the assistance unit. - 2.
-A relative may be eligible to receive TANF maintenance payments for a child placed with him/ her.
+- greater or less than the foster care payments, depending on the child's age, any special needs, and the number in the assistance unit. - 2.
+A relative may be eligible to receive TANF maintenance payments for a child placed with them.
 The relative must apply for TANF benefits at the local CSO for a determination of eligibility. - 3.
 The relative home need not be certified or approved as meeting the minimum foster home licensing standards as a condition of receipt of TANF benefits.